etm000/CustomMarquee/README.md

   <span slot="text">Some Text</span>
 </c-marquee>
 ```
 It is literally the loop duration.
 Duration attribute takes only milliseconds.
 As shown in the example above, `5000` means `5 seconds`.
+Default value for the duration is `5000`.

 ### Start Position
 _Not finished yet_